 Clare Reddaway’s latest play Little Potatoes will be staged for the first time at the Egg Theatre, Bath, on 8th April, directed by Bryn Holding, as part of a festival of new writing.
 It has been developed with the help of the Engage programme at the Theatre Royal, Bath.
 Click here to see show information.

-An extract (entitled Leftovers) was performed at the Arcola Theatre in London (Pokfulam Road Productions) in January 2018.
+An extract (entitled Leftovers) was performed at the Arcola Theatre, Dalston, London (Pokfulam Road Productions) as part of an evening of new writing Foreign Goods 3 in January 2018.

 “Michelle Wen Lee and Sarah Curwen shine in Leftovers by Clare Reddaway, a highlight with its sensitive treatment of matchmaking mothers.”
 [Review of Foreign Goods 3, Arcola Theatre, ayoungertheatre.com]